EdsterG/cs189hw5/README.txt

 Our classifiers auto train on initializations.
 To classify a dataset, just call the Classifier.classify() function.
 Refer to hw5.py for examples on how to run each classifier.

-Desciption of each classifier:
-	Decision Tree:
-		The naive implementation with no pruning and no depth limiting.

-	Random Forest:
-		Trains M different trees.
-Each tree is constructed with a random number of points and a random number of features.

-	AdaBoost:
-		Instead of rewriting each classifier to account for weights, we just sample the dataset using the weighted distribution.